Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Fragmentation measure

-{\it Fragmentation.} Using the single-particle density matrix, one may formally define an important figure of merit, the fragmentation.
-By diagonalizing the single-particle density matrix, one obtains its eigenfunctions, $\phi_i$, and eigenvalues, $N_i$, which are in the many-body context referred to as {\it natural orbitals} and {\it occupation numbers}, respectively,
+Using the SPDM, one may formally define an important figure of merit, the fragmentation.
+By diagonalizing the SPDM, one obtains its eigenfunctions, $\phi_i$, and eigenvalues, $N_i$, which are in the many-body context referred to as {\it natural orbitals} and {\it occupation numbers}, respectively,